top of page

 Coastal Country Park

 The Coastal Country Park contains beaches and nature reserves ideal for long walks.
 With facilities for visitors, spend the day looking for wildlife in its natural habitat.
-Expect to see a range of birds of prey, thousands of migrating birds as well as washed up starfish, mermaid's purses and sea potato.
+Expect to see a range wide range of birds, including; marsh harriers, buzzards, avocets and hundreds of wading birds.

 Walking is a great way to explore the areas, with three circular routes starting from Huttoft, Anderby Creek and Chapel Point.